chkCreate/kickstarter-analysis/README.md

 For all years, theater campaigns launched between May and June had the higher outcomes of success, and therefore we recommended the client to select a launch date within this time frame as you can see from the image.
 However, even July had moderate levels of success if the client is pushed a few days behind their schedule.
 Months from August to April appear to have have lower number of success outcomes.

-- Conclusion about the Outcomes based on Goals?
+- Conclusion about the Outcomes based on Goals

 As for setting the funding goals, we recommend an amount less than $5,000.00 for the highest rate of success to meeting the goal amounts.
 If the client is willing to take a little more risk in terms meeting the goal amount, setting a goal amount in the range $5,000.00 to $9,999.00 is recommended as well.